All about dog training

 How to stop a Springer spaniel from pulling on the lead

-Springer spaniels are high energy dogs that love to run and play and this enthusiasm for life can make them excitable and prone to pulling on the lead.
+An English Springer spaniel is a high energy dog that loves to run and play and this enthusiasm for life can make them excitable and prone to pulling on the lead.

 If your Springer is pulling then there are a few things that you can do that will help to stop this behaviour.